aminamiah1/AssessmentTracker/README.md

 # Get All Users(GET)

-To get all users the ps team can use the api located at localhost:3000/api/ps-team/get-users to retrieve all users
+To get all users the ps team can use the api located at (url)/api/ps-team/users/get to retrieve all users.
+Can return 200 if successful and logged-in or error codes such as 400 or 401 unauthorised if not logged in.
+Users objects if successful returns their name, email and roles.

 # Get User(GET)

-To get a specific user by id, the ps team can use the api located at localhost:3000/api/ps-team/get-user?id=0(example) and pass details in the request query
+To get a specific user by id, the ps team can use the api located at (url)/api/ps-team/user/get?id=(number) and pass details in the request query.
+Can return 200 if successful and logged-in or error codes such as 400 or 401 unauthorised if not logged in.
+Users object if successful returns their name, email and roles.

 # Edit User(POST)

-To edit a specific user by id, the ps team can use the api located at localhost:3000/api/ps-team/edit-users and pass details in the request body
+To edit a specific user by id, the ps team can use the api located at (url)/api/ps-team/user/update and pass details in the request body.
+Can return 200 if successful and logged-in or error codes such as 400 or 401 unauthorised if not logged in.
+If successful updates their name, email and roles with sent fields.

 # Delete User(DELETE)

-To delete a specific user by id, the ps team can use the api located at localhost:3000/api/ps-team/delete-user and pass details in the request body
+To delete a specific user by id, the ps team can use the api located at (url)/api/ps-team/user/delete?id=(number) and pass details in the request body.
+Can return 200 if successful and logged-in or error codes such as 400 or 401 unauthorised if not logged in.
+If successful deletes a user from the system.

 # Create User(POST)

-To create a user, the ps team can use the api located at localhost:3000/api/ps-team/get-user and pass details in the request body
+To create a user, the ps team can use the api located at (url)api/ps-team/user/post and pass details in the request body.
+Can return 200 if successful and logged-in or error codes such as 400 or 401 unauthorised if not logged in.
+If successful creates a new user entry in the User table.

+## Module leaders

+# Assessment(DELETE)

+To delete an individual assessment, the module leaders can use the api located at (url)/api/module-leader/assessment/delete?id=(number).
+Can return 200 if successful and logged-in or error codes such as 400 or 401 unauthorised if not logged in.
+If successful deletes an assessment and all releated properties.

+# Assessment(GET)

+To get an individual assessment, the module leaders can use the api located at (url)/api/module-leader/assessment/get?id=(number).
+Can return 200 if successful and logged-in or error codes such as 400 or 401 unauthorised if not logged in.
+If successful returns an assessment and all it's releated properties e.g. assignees and module name tied to.

+# Assessment(POST)

+To post an assessment on form submission, the module leaders can use the api located at (url)/api/module-leader/assessment/post.
+Can return 200 if successful and logged-in or error codes such as 400 or 401 unauthorised if not logged in.
+If successful creates a new assessment entry in the Assessment table.

+# Assessment(UPDATE)

+To update an assessment on form submission, the module leaders can use the api located at (url)/api/module-leader/assessment/update, passing updated assessment details in body.
+Can return 200 if successful and logged-in or error codes such as 400 or 401 unauthorised if not logged in.
+If successful updates an assessment using the form fields submitted.

+# Assessments(GET)

+To get their assessments by their id, the module leaders can use the api located at (url)/api/module-leader/assessments/get?=(id).
+Can return 200 if successful and logged-in or error codes such as 400 or 401 unauthorised if not logged in.
+If successful retrieves the assessment releated with that ID and all the releated fields.

+# Modules(GET)

+To get their modules by their id, the module leaders can use the api located at (url)/api/module-leader/modules/get?=(id) used to populate the module selection box in assessment creation form.
+Can return 200 if successful and logged-in or error codes such as 400 or 401 unauthorised if not logged in.
+If successful gets all modules tied to the module leader.

+# Users(GET)

+To get all users and retrieve only their names and roles, the module leaders can use the api located (url)/module-leader/users/get, used in assessment creation form to populate the assignees selection box.
+Can return 200 if successful and logged-in or error codes such as 400 or 401 unauthorised if not logged in.
+If successful gets all users in the system to populate assignees box.

 ## Page Documentation